utkdigitalinitiatives/Islandora_manual/modules/tests/islandoraoaitest_xml.md

  put "identifier" in the "Field" input text box.

- in the transformations area, select "MODS" in the datastream id box.
+ in the transformations area, select "DC" in the datastream id box.

- in the first transformation select pull-down, select mods_to_dc_oai.xsl
+ in the first transformation select pull-down, select no transformation

  select nothing in the second one.